Skip to content

 Limnoupolis waterpar, Chania Crete

-Chania is surprisingly child-friendly.
-Here are a few highlights beyond the beach:
+One of the reasons Chania is worth visiting with kids is how child friendly it is.
+Here are a few highlights beyond the beach.

 Aqua Creta Limnoupolis Water Park

 Just 15 minutes from town with slides, lazy rivers, and toddler areas.
-You can read my more detailed blog on the water park here.
+You can read my more detailed guide on the water park here.

 Municipal Garden